Managing Service Account Permissions in Internal Tooling: A Least-Privilege Configuration Guide

 1. Apply Scoped IAM Policies

 Restrict the service account to deployment and log reading within specific namespaces.
 Avoid broad resource patterns.
+The following example uses AWS IAM policy syntax:

 {